 - 6 egg whites room temperature

-Beat egg whites and cream of tartar with a mixer on high until foamy, about 3 minutes.
-Add sugar and continue beating until stiff peaks form.
+- In a large mixing bowl, beat the egg whites and cream of tartar on high speed until foamy, roughly 3 minutes.
+Gradually add sugar, continuing to beat until stiff peaks form.